 SAVORY THYMES

-Ali Ghiorse has thirty years of experience working as a social and food justice advocate.
-A former chef, bridge builder, and network weaver, Ali sees society's most pressing issues through a food systems lens.
-She has dedicated her career to advancing equity and transformation within the food system, first as the co-founder of Savory Thymes in Marin County, California, and most recently as the founder of The Foodshed Network (TFN).
+Ali Ghiorse has thirty years of experience as a social and food justice advocate.
+A former chef, bridge builder, and network weaver, Ali views society's most pressing issues through a food systems lens.
+She has dedicated her career to advancing equity and transformation within the food system—first as the co-founder of Savory Thymes in Marin County, California, and most recently as the founder of The Foodshed Network (TFN).

 She studied psychology at Mills College in Oakland, California, and Culinary Arts at the Natural Gourmet Cookery School in Manhattan.